mmphego/mmphego.github.io/_posts/2020-01-24-How-I-managed-to-remove-dependent-child-images-of-a-docker-container.md

 # The How
-The code below lists all docker images and pretty-prints the outputs (Repository, Tag name/id, Date created), and only output any image matching a certain `IMAGE` name but only the images over a week old then aggressively remove them.
-The rest of your images are safe, pheeewwww...
+The code below only outputs all docker images matching a given `IMAGE` name pretty-print the outputs (*Repository, Tag name/id, Date created*) of images over a week old then aggressively removes them which leaves rest of your images are safe, pheeewwww...

 {% raw %}
 ```bash